 - If you have had reconstruction, don’t lift objects heavier than 5 pounds (2.27 kilograms) until your surgeon says it’s safe.
 This is usually about 6 weeks for people who had surgery with tissue transfers and 4 to 6 weeks for people who had surgery with tissue expanders.
 Your surgeon will tell you how long you should avoid heavy lifting.

 - Avoid strenuous activity until your surgeon tells you it’s safe.
 Your physical therapist will give you written instructions on what exercises and movements you can do while your incisions are healing.
-Talk with them before starting heavy exercises, such as running, jogging, or lifting weights.
+Talk with your doctor or nurse before starting heavy exercises, such as running, jogging, or lifting weights.

 - Talk with your surgeon or nurse about when you will be able to return to work.